 Vanessa turned the flirt up in a friendly manner, and it's cute to see how flustered Nick gets, but while their playful chemistry was off the charts in their behind-the-scenes clips, they were also falling for each other in real life.

 "He's a gem—mini-crush," Vanessa concluded when the shoot wrapped.

 Theirs, meanwhile, was not your average courtship due to the nature of Vanessa's work.

 As an Entertainment Tonight correspondent, she was soon on TV talking about her experience making the video and acknowledging his dramatic personal life.
 "This guy is always honest," she said/read in introducing a package (that she also narrated) about the What's Left of Me special.
 "Just listen to him open up about how tough it was to watch his marriage unravel in the public eye."

 "It's great to see Nick dealing with his own heartache by talking about it and being so open and honest," Vanessa concluded.

 Who knew then that her take on the subject mattered more than anyone's?

-"What's Left of Me" reached No. 6 on the Billboard 100, Lachey's divorce from Simpson was finalized in June 2006, and the number of sightings of him and Vanessa out together started to tick upward.
+"What's Left of Me" reached No. 6 on the Billboard 100, Nick's divorce from Jessica was finalized in June 2006, and the number of sightings of he and Vanessa out together started to tick upward.